CoolestNewGuy/mediatracker/replit.md

-# Media Tracker
+# MediaTracker

 ## Overview

-This is a personal media tracking platform designed to help users manage and track their entertainment consumption.
-The platform focuses on four main media types (Movies, TV Shows, Anime, and Books/Manga) with extensible support for additional categories like novels, manhwa, manhua, pornhwa, etc. The application provides comprehensive tracking capabilities with progress monitoring, statistics, achievements, and planned AI guidance using Claude.
-Future features include streaming service integration (Netflix, Prime, etc.) and deployment to CoolestNewGuy.xyz domain.
+This is a comprehensive media tracking platform with gamification features designed to help users manage and track their entertainment consumption.
+The platform focuses on six main media types (Anime, Manhwa, Pornhwa, Novels, Movies, and TV Shows) with a modern, visually appealing UI.
+The application provides comprehensive tracking capabilities with progress monitoring, statistics, achievements with leaderboards, and a points/coins system with daily login rewards.
+Key features include Google login integration, right-click context menus, user profiles with nickname editing, and a wider UI design (1600px max-width) for broader appeal.

 ## User Preferences